Flushing-Phelps Library

 History

-In 1873 the Ladies Library Association was formed to provide services to Flushing.
+In 1873, the Ladies Library Association was formed to provide services to Flushing.
 The association had 52 members and purchased 41 books.
-The Ladies Library Association provided services in a rented room in downtown Flushing.
-In 1905 the Ladies Library Association disbanded.
+They provided services in a rented room in downtown Flushing.
+In 1905, the Ladies Library Association disbanded.

-In 1913 library services were returned to Flushing.
-The Tuesday Club opened a library in rooms on the second floor of the People’s State Bank in downtown Flushing.
+In 1913, library services were returned to Flushing.
+The Tuesday Club opened a library on the second floor of the People’s State Bank in downtown Flushing.
 The library remained in that building until 1933.

 Flora Bate, the first full time librarian, held that position until 1944.
 Ella Kitchenmaster followed and was the librarian until 1955 when Marian Anderson became the librarian.
 Elliott Horton was the last librarian of the independent Flushing Library.
 In 1964, the library established the Marian Packard Adult Reading Room.

 The library became part of the County Library System in 1966.
-The library was located in the building with the city offices on Main Street.
+The library was located in the building on Main Street, along with the city offices.

-In May 2013 the Flushing Area Library was remodeled.
-The library received new carpeting, tile and paint, and the circulation desk was refinished.
+In May 2013, the Flushing Area Library was remodeled.
+The library received new carpeting, tile, paint, and the circulation desk was refinished.

-In 2018 Librarian Jason Bias and the Friends of Flushing Area Library commissioned local woodworker Hunter Meinburg to build a tree around each of the three pillars inside the library.
+In 2018, the Friends of Flushing Area Library commissioned local woodworker Hunter Meinburg to build a tree around each of the three pillars inside the library.
 The center tree was named “Mary’s Tree” after longtime patron Mary Newberry.